(hint: more is not better)

 Every day in the USA, 300 million pounds of food—or about 40 percent of what we produce—goes to waste.
 This has a big environmental cost: Food production consumes 10 percent of the total US energy budget, uses half of US land, and sucks up 80 percent of freshwater we consume—including from deep aquifers that are fast being depleted.

-These are just the things that hold the stuff, but we use a lot of them: 100 billion plastic bags every year, along with 16 billion paper coffee cups, over 8 billion K-cups (for individual Keurig coffee servings), and 30 billion bottles of water; less than 30 percent are recycled.
+These are just the things that hold the stuff, but we use a lot of them: 100 billion plastic bags every year, along with 16 billion paper coffee cups, over 8 billion K-cups (for individual Keurig coffee servings), and 30 billion water bottles (less than 30 percent are recycled, and those that are don't come back as new water bottles, but as playground equipment, etc).
 Option: using a refillable mug is more efficient than paper or styrofoam after 20 or 127 uses, respectively.

 Aluminum cans: The world produces 250 billion of them a year, requiring 3 percent of the world’s electrical energy.
 In the US, we toss 45 billion of them into the trash annually, in spite of a 95 percent energy savings gained by recycling aluminum.